Title: | Visualize Simple 2-D Decision Tree Partitions |

 size

-Extracts the terminal leaf nodes of a decision tree with one or two numeric predictor variables.
-These leaf nodes are then converted into a data frame, where each row represents a partition (or leaf or terminal node) that can easily be plotted in coordinate space.
+Extracts the terminal leaf nodes of a decision tree that contains no more that two numeric predictor variables.
+These leaf nodes are then converted into a data frame, where each row represents a partition (or leaf or terminal node) that can easily be plotted in 2-D coordinate space.

 tree |